 Robert made sure we got what we needed to do our jobs, especially when the bosses said we couldn’t.

-—which includes the most comprehensive data accessible on 2011 executive pay.
+Today the AFL-CIO launched the 2012 Executive PayWatch site—now called CEO Pay and the 99%—which includes the most comprehensive data accessible on 2011 executive pay.
 All of the data available is searchable by industry, by state and by the top 100 highest-paid CEOs.
-Check it and help us share it widely
+Check it and help us share it widely.

 CEO Pay and the 99% shows that a CEO of a company in the S&P 500 Index, on average, received $12.9 million in total compensation in 2011.
 That’s nearly a 14 percent raise over the previous year.
 And that’s on top of a 23 percent increase in 2010.